bhumika1240/cmpn202-operating-systems/week5.md

 The monitoring script collects and displays:

--Hostname
+- Hostname
--System uptime
+- System uptime
--CPU usage
+- CPU usage
--Memory usage
+- Memory usage
--Disk usage
+- Disk usage
--Logged-in users
+- Logged-in users

 This provides real-time insight into system performance and supports proactive system administration.
 The script includes line-by-line comments to explain each command and its purpose.